BrewhouseTeam/brewhouseteam.github.io/_posts/2016-08-05-sql-in-rails-part2.md

 layout: post
 title: "Advanced SQL in Rails - Part 2"
 author: alex
-date: 2016-07-28 11:00
+date: 2016-08-12 09:00
 shared_description: Turbocharge your Rails workflow by taking advantage of advanced SQL, right from within Rails.
 draft: false
 published: true
 ---
 Welcome back, dear readers!
-In [Part 1](http://brewhouse.io/2016/08/04/sql-in-rails.html), we did a quick overview of SQL's window functions and views.
+In [part 1 of this post](http://brewhouse.io/2016/08/04/sql-in-rails.html), we did a quick overview of SQL's window functions and views.
 Now, we're going to see how we can use those features from right within Rails.

 <!-- break -->